El Cajon Mountain Trail: Hardest Hike in San Diego

 In conjunction with the famous ten essentials, explore the following gear recommendations:

-About the El Cajon Mountain Trail and The Trailhead
+El Cajon Mountain Trail Stats

 The trail starts about half a mile up from the parking lot on Blue Sky Ranch Road, and the walk up there serves as a prelude to the hike to come.
 It’s quite steep to get your legs and lungs warmed up.
 Toilets are available at the true trailhead.

-- Physical Readiness: Don’t let this be your first-ever hike!
+• Physical Readiness: Don’t let this be your first-ever hike!
 This hike is not suitable for beginners.

-- Early start/weather consideration: Start early if you can, or wait for a cool, overcast day.
+• Early start/weather consideration: Start early if you can, or wait for a cool, overcast day.
 I read somewhere that if it’s 80 or above, you shouldn’t hike this trail because it’ll be even hotter (about 20F higher) on trail.

-- Hydration: Bring more water than anticipated.
+• Hydration: Bring more water than anticipated.
 Staying well-hydrated is crucial for the strenuous hike.
 I carried 3L of water and 700ml of electrolytes.
 I did not drink all of my water, but it was overcast and a cool 70 the day I hiked it.

-- Clothing & accessories:
+• Clothing & accessories:

-- Positive mindset: This hike demands mental and physical preparation.
+• Positive mindset: This hike demands mental and physical preparation.
 Cultivating a mindset that combats the “uphill both ways” challenge helped me get through it.
 I hiked with the mindset that I was doing a 22-mile hike, but only the first half of it.

 From the official trailhead, the climb starts gently with a few switchbacks before the rolling hills take over.
 I found the first two miles fairly easy, the uphills were gentle, and the downhills were a little steep, but it was easy.
 The mile markers remind you of what’s to come with a graph of the elevation profile.
 But El Cajon Mountain starts a lot easier than High Point or Hot Springs Mountain.